 A comprehensive system of personnel development (CSPD) is a cross-sector system designed at the state level to address the challenges faced in the early childhood (EC) workforce.
-A CSPD acts as the primary mechanism by which a state ensures that infants, toddlers, and young children with disabilities and their families are provided services by knowledgeable, skilled, competent, and highly qualified personnel, and that sufficient numbers of these personnel are available in the state to meet service needs.
+A CSPD acts as the primary mechanism by which a state ensures that infants, toddlers, and young children with disabilities and their families are provided services by a knowledgeable, skilled, competent, and highly qualified personnel, and that sufficient numbers of these personnel are available in the state to meet service needs.

-- The CSPD is a statutory requirement for Part C. Although no longer a mandate for Part B, we continue to use the terminology because a CSPD has a lengthy and prominent history in the Individuals with Disabilities Education Act (IDEA).
+A CSPD is a statutory requirement for Part C. Although no longer a mandate for Part B, we continue to use the terminology because a CSPD has a lengthy and prominent history in the Individuals with Disabilities Education Act (IDEA).
 An operational CSPD, therefore, is key to promoting both effective practices and implementation of legal requirements determined by the IDEA.

 Leadership, Coordination & Sustainability